 The following are essentials that must be put in place before setting up a sales tax collection program on Amazon seller central:

-Once these selections are in place, your sales tax collection program on Amazon central is set to roll and you can set your focus on other aspects of your business and not break a sweat over your sales taxes.
+You can set your focus on other aspects of your business and not break a sweat over your sales taxes.

 Amazon faces tax impositions for the products it sells to consumers across states.
 But this is not to be confused with the tax imposed on third-party sellers.